OpenVQE/OpenVQE/CONTRIBUTING.md

 OpenVQE is distributed under the MIT license.
 By contributing, you agree to license your work under MIT.
 To be part of our community, you can join our discord server([link here](https://discord.gg/fBr5MQ34)) or you can contact Dr. Mohammad( email: mohammadhaidar2016@outlook.com).

-## Contribution checkist
+## Contribution checklist

-Before adding your code to the OpenVQE here is a check list that you must follow.
+Before adding your code to the OpenVQE here is a checklist that you must follow.
 If you have questions and/or you need help, you can contact nathan (nathanvaneberg@gmail.com) that will help you integrate your code.

 - [ ] The file `requirements.txt`([link here](https://github.com/OpenVQE/OpenVQE/blob/alpha/requirements.txt)) contains all package to needed and their version to run all the codes inside OpenVQE.
 You must be able to run all of your python files using this `requirements.txt`.
 If you want to change update the `requirements.txt` file, please indicate which package you want to add and which you want to change version.
 - [ ] Inside of you code there must be a notebook explaining how your package works and how to play with it.